5 Reasons why you should visit sunny South Africa

 5. Inexpensive destination for foreigners

 The favourable exchange rate and relatively weak Rand makes a holiday or corporate event in South Africa very affordable.
-Make the most of your time by including luxury accommodation options into your budget, which we’ll gladly tailor to your budget.
+Make the most of your time by including luxury accommodation options into your budget, which we’ll gladly tailor to meet your needs.

 South Africa has so many wonderful experiences to enjoy that it can be tricky to plan a smooth trip.
 Contact us to make sure your trip meets your expectations.